opena11y/ainspector-for-firefox/README.md

 # AInspector

-[AInspector](https://ainspector.disability.illinois.edu)  is a port of [AInspector Sidebar](https://ainspector.github.io/) to use the web extension APIs for the Firefox browser.
-Firefox was chosen to port to first, since Firefox supports the the sidebar API and Chrome does not.
+[AInspector](https://ainspector.disability.illinois.edu) to use the web extension APIs for the Firefox browser based on the [AInspector Sidebar](https://ainspector.github.io/) using XUL.
+Firefox support for the sidebar API is ideal for allowing evaluation information to always be visible and updated as links are followed and new tabs and windows are opened.
 Ainspector is available from the Firefox add-ons page:

 [Install AInspector WCAG](https://addons.mozilla.org/en-US/firefox/addon/ainspector-wcag)